Schwarber, Cubs rally past Brewers to snap 4-game skid (Apr 18, 2017) | FOX Sports

 Schwarber, Cubs rally past Brewers to snap 4-game skid (Apr 18, 2017)

+CHICAGO (AP) Despite a large early deficit against a surging offense, Kyle Schwarber had little doubt the Chicago Cubs would rally.

+”Crazier things have happened,” he said. ”I just think it shows the character of our team.
+We’re not gonna give up just because we’re trading blows.”

-CHICAGO (AP) Kyle Schwarber and Miguel Montero each hit a two-run homer, Albert Almora Jr. and Jon Jay added run-scoring hits in a four-run sixth inning and the Chicago Cubs rallied from five down in a 9-7 win over the Milwaukee Brewers on Tuesday night.
+Schwarber and Miguel Montero each hit a two-run homer, Albert Almora Jr. and Jon Jay added run-scoring hits in a four-run sixth inning and Chicago rallied from five down for a 9-7 win over the Milwaukee Brewers on Tuesday night.

 Brewers slugger Eric Thames had two doubles and three hits but ended his franchise record-tying homer streak at five games.